allen-garvey/photog-phoenix/README.md

 * Install dependencies with `mix deps.get && npm install`
 * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
+* Compile JavaScript and Sass files with `npm run webpack:dev`
 * Run the command `mkdir -p priv/static/media/images && mkdir -p priv/static/media/thumbnails` to create the folders for images
 * Create a system link from your Apple Photos library `Masters` folder to the `images` folder you just created, and a system link from your Apple Photos library `Thumbnails` folder to the `thumbnails` folder you just created
 * Start Phoenix endpoint with `mix phx.server`